liujingtech/IntelliJ-MySQL-Table-to-JPA-Entity/README.md

 # intellij-mysql-table-to-jpa-entity
 An easy-to-use MySQL table to convert to JPA Entity's intelliJ plugin.[中文介绍](/README_CN.md/)

+This is a lightweight, no-configuration interface-free plugin if you just want to quickly convert a MySQL Table to JPA Entity.
+Then you CAN try it.
 ## Features
-Create a table statement using MySql to generate a JPA-compliant Entity.
+Using MySQL **Standard Create table statement** to generate a JPA Entity.

-- Generate class annotation @Entity
+- Generate class annotation @Entity.
-- @Table(name = "table_name") that generates a class based on table name
+- @Table(name = "table_name") that generates a class based on table name.
-- generate class comments based on table annotations
+- generate class comments based on table annotations.
-- Generate property annotations based on column annotations
+- Generate property annotations based on column annotations.
-- Generate property name based on column name, converted to small hump naming style
+- Generate property name based on column name, converted to small hump naming style.
-- Generate property Type based on column type, in accordance with [MySQL Specification] (https://dev.mysql.com/doc/connector-j/8.0/en/connector-j-reference-type-conversions.html)
+- Generate property Type based on column type, in accordance with [MySQL Specification] (https://dev.mysql.com/doc/connector-j/8.0/en/connector-j-reference-type-conversions.html).
-- Generate @Id based on PRIMARY KEY
+- Generate @Id based on PRIMARY KEY.
 - Generate @GeneratedValue(strategy = GenerationType.AUTO) based on AUTO_INCREMENT
 - Generate a Getter/Setter method for the property.
-Handling boolean type method names with variable names starting with is in accordance with [Java Bean Specification] (https://docs.oracle.com/cd/E19798-01/821-1841/bnbqc/index.htm)
+Handling boolean type method names with variable names starting with is in accordance with [Java Bean Specification] (https://docs.oracle.com/cd/E19798-01/821-1841/bnbqc/index.htm).
-- Generate a no-argument constructor and initialize it based on the DEFAULT value declared by Column
+- Generate a no-argument constructor and initialize it based on the DEFAULT value declared by Column.

 ## example
-MySQL ** standard build statement**:
+MySQL **Standard Create table statement**:
 ```sql
 CREATE TABLE `t_building` (
   `id` bigint(20) NOT NULL AUTO_INCREMENT COMMENT 'Primary key ID',